edsoncelio/kubeclean/README.md

 # kubeclean
 Tool to remove empty namespaces on kubernetes

+>Disclaimer: Work in progress, just to practice go :p

 :warning: Do not run with a kubeconfig with role cluster-admin!

 ![](example.png)